How to Coach Soccer: 7 Tips for Coaching Youth Sports

 Explain the Rules of the Game

-As a coach, especially a youth coach, it is very important to make sure that your players understand the rules of the game.
-Rules for youth soccer can vary slightly from league to league so it is important to be aware of those changes, but for the most part, all the leagues will have very similar rules.
+As a coach, especially a youth coach, it is very important to ensure your players understand the rules of the game.
+Rules for youth soccer can vary slightly from league to league, so it is important to be aware of those changes.
+For the most part, all leagues will have very similar rules.

 These are the most important rules for young soccer players to understand.